Frequently Asked Questions

 What facilities are included in my stay?

-You have free use of all the facilities on your chosen park.
+You have free use of all the facilities at Pearl Lake.
 You’re also welcome to use the amenities at our other parks.
-Please note: fishing may incur a small extra charge.
+Please note: fishing at other parks may incur a small extra charge.

 Is the upstairs bedroom suitable for guests with mobility issues?

-No, the upstairs bedroom is not suitable for those with mobility issues due to very steep “galley” stairs and low headroom.
+No, the upstairs bedroom at Stables Cottage is not suitable for those with mobility issues due to very steep “galley” stairs and low headroom.

 Is Keepers pet-friendly?